 The Sales Summary report is the default report you will see when arriving at the Reports page and is listed in the Overview area.
 This report is a snapshot of your sales, showing for your selected date range your total Invoiced and Payments amounts, number of Paying Customers, Lost Sales, the Average Repair Order price, and Average Parts Margin percentage:

 Invoiced: Sum of the subtotal for invoiced orders

-Payments: Sum total of payments received on invoiced orders
+Payments: Sum total of payments received on estimates and invoiced orders

 Paying Customers: Sum total of unique paying customers